 - Legal compliance (obeying the law, the legal right to be there)

 - Preservation of the natural environment and biodiversity

 - Preservation of diversity of species and wild populations (e.g., preventing escapes which could pose a threat to wild fish)

-- Responsible use of animal feed and other resources
+- Responsible sourcing and use of animal feed and other resources

-- Animal health (no unnecessary use of antibiotics and chemicals)
+- Good animal health and husbandry (no unnecessary use of antibiotics and chemicals)

 - Social responsibility (e.g. no child labour, health and safety of workers, freedom of assembly, community relations)

 There are currently 11 ASC standards which cover 17 species groups: abalone; bivalves (clams, mussels, oyster, scallop); flatfish; freshwater trout; pangasius; salmon; seabass; seabream; meagre; seriola and cobia; shrimp; tilapia; and tropical marine finfish.
 There is also a joint ASC-MSC standard for seaweed.

 Steps to ASC Certification